-Plants, including trees, can go dormant for a year or other short period of time and then return to health on their own.
+Plants, including trees, can go dormant for a year or other short period and then return to health on their own.
 Vegetation might go dormant due to a sudden or unexpected change in weather; if you’ve had a particularly long, bitter winter, for example, a tree might go dormant as a defense mechanism, preserving nutrients and moisture and slowing its growth during those cold months.

 Stress can also cause a tree to go dormant for a year.
-As with a bitter winter, an overly hot summer can put stress on a tree so that it goes dormant to save moisture.
-Improper pruning methods might also choke a tree, robbing it of needed oxygen and sunshine.
+As with a bitter winter, an overly hot summer can stress a tree so that it goes dormant to save moisture.
+Improper pruning methods might also choke a tree, robbing it of oxygen and sunshine.
 If a tree is simply dormant, whatever the cause, it will typically come out of this state and thrive as soon as soil and weather conditions are healthy.

-On average, trees in the northern hemisphere can withstand temperatures below 40 degrees Fahrenheit for 60 straight days before they start to go dormant.
+On average, trees in the northern hemisphere can withstand temperatures below 40 degrees Fahrenheit for 60 straight days before they start dormant.
 If you’re concerned about a specific tree on your property, check online for the best weather conditions for that species to thrive and what might cause it to go dormant.

 Note, too, that the seeds of trees are different than the tree itself.
 Some seeds need a cold period for the seed to germinate and its outer layer to crack, so the seed can drop; others need intense heat for an outer cone around the seed to crack.
 If you’re worried about your tree becoming dormant or wonder why it’s not dropping seeds, call an arborist to have soil and weather conditions checked and note if that tree is still healthy or needs treatment and pruning.